hpssjellis/phonegap-app-star-track/README.md

 By Jeremy Ellis April 24, 2016

-star tracker now works on Cloud 9
+Star Track now works on Cloud 9 with the Phonegap Developer App

-load as a new Node.js workspace with this repository link
+Load as a new Cloud9 Node.js workspace with this repository link

 https://github.com/hpssjellis/phonegap-app-star-track.git